Patrick-CD/Senior-Thesis-Data-Code/README.md

 get_results.py

-and the final heatmaps should be stored in the file called results
+and the final heatmaps should be stored in the file called results.